 This final stage is when one approaches retirement, and moves out of the workforce.
 This can be a time of relief, or a time of anxiety as one moves on to the next stage in their life.

 These steps can sound overwhelming to someone who is just starting out.
 This is where a career coach can come in handy: a career coach can help to guide you through all of these stages, and help you to prepare for each of them before they happen.
 If you would like to become a massage therapist, the career coaching you can get from this website could be exactly what you need to be a success.

 Never Miss A Post

-Join hundreds of massage therapists in reading my weekly posts.
+Join hundreds of therapists in reading More Massage Tools blog posts.